Transactions and practices: EU Joint ventures

 One or more undertakings acquire, whether by purchase of securities or assets, by contract or by any other means, direct or indirect control of the whole or part of one or more other undertakings (Article 3(1)(b), Merger Regulation).

 This includes both acquisitions of sole control (where one person or undertaking acquires control) and acquisitions of joint control (where two or more persons or undertakings acquire control).
-Mergers and acquisitions of sole control are discussed in Transactions and practices, EU Mergers and acquisitions (www.practicallaw.com/A14482).
-The current Merger Regulation amended the definition of a concentration under Article 3 from that in Regulation 4064/89 to expressly require that there must be a change of control on a lasting basis.
-This change reflects the Commission's previous practice in assessing concentrations.
+Mergers and acquisitions of sole control are discussed in Practice note, EU Mergers & acquisitions ( www.practicallaw.com/4-107-3705) .
+The change of control must be on a lasting basis.

 In order to qualify as a concentration for the purpose of Article 3(1)(b), a joint venture must perform "on a lasting basis all the functions of an autonomous economic entity" (Article 3(4)).